-Once you have been accepted to the Summer Language Workshop, you will receive instructions as to how to pay the fee online.
+Once you have been accepted and confirmed your intent to participate in the Summer Language Workshop, the administrative fee will be billed to your Indiana University Bursar account.
 This fee covers administrative costs and reserves your space in the Workshop.

 The fee must be paid before you can be registered in your courses.
 Contact the Title VI Center that is granting your FLAS about being reimbursed for the Workshop fee.

 Can the same transcripts be used for my Workshop application as well as my FLAS applications or applications for graduate study in other departments at IU?

 Yes.
 Students must inform our office that they have applied for FLAS at IU so we can arrange to receive copies of these documents from the other IU program.